泛函中的重要定理之 Hahn-Banach 定理

 定义.[Hyperplane]

-Let $X$ be a normed vector space.
+Let X be a normed vector space.
 A Hyperplane is a set defined as

 定义.
 [Separation, Strictly Separation]

-Let $A,B\subset X$. $A, B$ are said to be separated by hyperplane $[f=\alpha]$ if
+Let A,BX.
+A,B are said to be separated by hyperplane [f=α] if

-$A, B$ are said to be strictly separated by hyperplane $[f=\alpha]$ if $\exists \varepsilon>0$, such that
+A,B are said to be strictly separated by hyperplane [f=α] if ε>0, such that

 fig1